arvidn/libtorrent/trunk/docs/manual.rst

 does not necessarily correspond to the piece with the same index (in compact allocation mode it won't).

+libtorrent comes with two built-in storage implementations; ``default_storage`` and ``disabled_storage``.
+Their constructor functions are called ``default_storage_constructor`` and ``disabled_storage_constructor`` respectively.
+The disabled storage does just what it sounds like.
+It throws away data that's written, and it reads garbage.
+It's useful mostly for benchmarking and profiling purpose.

 The interface looks like this::

 	struct storage_interface